hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/lowering.md

 A computation with forward or backward schedule is lowered by generating a for-loop in the Spatial IR, looping over the z-dimension of the field in ascending or descending order, respectively.

+[TODO details in case z dimension is split...]

 The computation may contain some accesses to read-only fields.
 These fields are communicated and stored locally at the beginning of the loop.